dassarthak18/Rhapsody/README.md

 ## Example Usage

-``examples/bouncing_ball.json`` illustrates the basic idea of how to define a hybrid system a JSON file:
+``examples/bouncing_ball.json`` illustrates the basic idea of how to define a hybrid system as a JSON:

 ```json
 {